Online Safety & Safeguarding

 Having a criminal record will not necessarily bar individuals from working in specific industries.
 It will depend on the nature of the position and the circumstances and background of your offences.

-Checks will also be made on the applicant’s academic and vocational qualifications and further checks made on TRA Teacher Services system to ensure they are not prohibited from teaching under a teacher prohibition order.
+Checks will also be made on the applicant’s academic and vocational qualifications and further checks made on TRA Teacher Services system, if applicable, to ensure they are not prohibited from teaching under a teacher prohibition order.

 5.3 Reference Checks

-All tutors are required to submit a minimum of 2 reference checks before gaining access to the platform.
+All tutors and employees must submit a minimum of 2 referees for reference checks before gaining access to the platform.

 5.4 Overseas Checks

-MyTutor collects an individual’s address history for the past 5 years, this is to identify if any additional and overseas checks are required on an individual working with children (as per Section 279 KCSIE 2023).
+MyTutor collects an individual’s address history for the past 5 years, this is to identify if any additional and overseas checks are required on an individual working with children (as per KCSIE 2024).
 MyTutor defines overseas as “If they have been resident overseas for more than 3 months in one country.”

-MyTutor requests this information from a tutor during onboarding.
+MyTutor requests this information from employees in regulated activity and all tutors during onboarding.
 If an overseas address is provided a tutor is flagged into a “holding” phase before being allowed onto the platform.
-This gives MyTutor the chance to identify the correct check needed to take place, if an overseas check is not viable, MyTutor conducts a suitable risk assessment that supports and informs the decision making on whether to proceed with the appointment, as outlined in KCSIE 2023, para 281.
+This gives MyTutor the chance to identify the correct check needed to take place, if an overseas check is not viable, MyTutor conducts a suitable risk assessment that supports and informs the decision making on whether to proceed with the appointment, as outlined in KCSIE 2024, para 288.

 5.5 Safeguarding Training (including Prevent and Online Safety training)

-MyTutor believes that training and raising awareness of safeguarding issues, policies and procedures is fundamental to the development and maintenance of a safer environment, safer organisation and safer staff/ tutors.
+MyTutor believes that training and raising awareness of safeguarding issues, policies and procedures is fundamental to the development and maintenance of a safer environment, safer organisation and safer employees and tutors.

-We ensure that appropriate safeguarding training is provided to all staff and tutors to assist them in:
+We ensure that appropriate safeguarding training is provided to all employees and tutors to assist them in:

-Safeguarding training at the appropriate level to the role and responsibilities held is a mandatory element of all inductions for staff and tutors and this knowledge is refreshed on an annual basis.
-Furthermore, safeguarding training is not regarded as a 'once only' activity, but as an ongoing development of skills and knowledge of safeguarding practices, via bulletins, safeguarding meetings and awareness training.
+Safeguarding training at the appropriate level to the role and responsibilities held is a mandatory element of all inductions for employees and tutors and this knowledge is refreshed on an annual basis.
+Furthermore, safeguarding training is not regarded as a 'once only' activity, but as an ongoing development of skills and knowledge of safeguarding practices via bulletins, safeguarding meetings and awareness training.

 MyTutor also understands that the online world is intrinsic to young people’s lives and, whilst the internet can be an incredibly positive experience for young people, there is potential for it to be a cause of harm.
-As such, all staff are trained to recognise online harms and how to report these concerns to the DSL, as well as understanding how MyTutor protects children and staff using the platform.
+As such, all employees are trained to recognise online harms, report these concerns to the DSL, and understand how MyTutor protects children and employees using the platform.

 5.6 Online Searches